MiThors/GA_Project/ProjectPlan.md

 * How much space do you need in order to store the data?
 (You might not know that in advance, but pay attention to this as you work and manage your available space!)
-* How will you organize your data? (see “Project Organization”)
+* How will you organize your data?
+    * Keep the metadata

+## Potential file structure:
+- raw data
+- metadata
+- analyses
+    - step 1
+    - step 2
+    - etc.